borisBelloc/CinemaBB/README.md

 Contain a basket with saving in LocalStorage and auto-load when the website page is opened.

-See file _Specifications-TP-HTML-CSS.png_ for the objective
+See file _Specifications-TP-HTML-CSS.png_ for the objective.

 Technos used :
 ====